mrudowski/nxExp/apps/zen-gardens/README.md

 - ✅ when we select more then one tile from Palette we randomize them when paint
 - ✅ selectable size
 - when `selection` mode we single select tile and see it's options
-- multilevel thanks to Layers
+- multilevel thanks to LevelsComposer
 - ✅ undo/redo (in memory, diffs based)
   - ✅ add loop/limits
   - ✅ make undo/redo painting when dragging as single action